 2015 is an important year for UK-China relations as it sees the launch of the first UK-China Year of Cultural Exchange.

-Following the UK-China Summit in London last June, the 2015 UK- China Year of Cultural Exchange showcases the very best of British culture in China and of Chinese culture in the UK.
+Following the UK-China Summit in London in June 2014, the 2015 UK- China Year of Cultural Exchange showcases the very best of British culture in China and of Chinese culture in the UK.

 This exchange was formally announced when Premier Li Keqiang visited the UK in June 2014 and comprises of two phases.
-The UK season in China runs from March to July and is led by the Cultural and Education Section of the British Embassy and the Chinese season in the UK is led by the Chinese Ministry of Culture and runs in the second half of the year.
+The UK season in China runs from March to July and is led by the the British Council and the China season in the UK is led by the Chinese Ministry of Culture and runs in the second half of the year.

 The British Prime Minister’s visit to China in December 2013, the High Level UK-China People to People Dialogue in Beijing in April 2014 and the UK-China Summit in June 2014 all demonstrate the growing strength of UK-China relations with creativity and cultural exchange as a central theme.